 Ichinohe Town Hall

-From Morioka, head north on National Route 4 and after crossing Jusanbongi Pass
+From Morioka, drive north on National Route 4 once you cross Jusanbongi Pass

 If you take the Tohoku Expressway, it takes about an hour from Morioka IC to Ichinohe IC, and if you take the train, you can the IGR Iwate Galaxy Railway and arrive at Ichinohe Station in about an hour.